mickfuzz/phd4/_posts/2022-1-30-abstract-and-concrete-frameworks.md

 <!-- Leading with concepts has the advantage of being specific about the target subject matter being taught, as this is process familiar to classroom practice and preparing for testing.
 However, there are advantages of starting with concrete experience and meeting abstract concepts in context.
 For example starting with activities can increase student engagement and can allow more hands on time for different approaches to coding and creating. -->

-### Activity - Recognising the Concrete and Abstract in your Teaching
+### Activity - Recognising and Exploring the Concrete and Abstract in your Teaching

 To help your learners to embed the knowledge of your lessons, it is helpful to identify what parts of your sessions address more abstract conceptions of computing knowledge and those that are more concrete.
 To do this ask you can yourself the following questions about your sessions.

 - What are the core skills and concepts I want to communicate in my session?
 How many of them are more abstract and how many are more concrete?
 Do I have a good balance?
 - How do learners first meet core concepts?
 How are they re-enforced?
 Is it through an abstract definition, supported by a more concrete explained example, or via hands on work that they are engaged in?
+- What kind of semantic profile do your lessons follow?
+Are you alternating between concrete and abstract poles in a way that helps deepen the understandings of students?

-Thus why not trial start with hands-on activities to help the engagement of students and to align with UDL principles?
-Can you to try this out in your own lessons?
-Is there an upcoming situation where you could try different approaches and evaluate how students respond?
+Try starting lessons with hands-on activities to help the engagement of students and to align with UDL principles.

 <!-- The socio-cultural school holds that rather than being a separate thinking machine, the mind is dependent on the social and cultural webs of meaning that surrounds it.
 We think socially. -->